akononovicius/physRisk-content-repository/pages/contribute.md

 ## Rough quality guidelines

 * Topics should fall into the scope of Physics of Risk.
 Anything related to Statistical Physics, Econophysics or Sociophysics is welcome.
-Some other topics might (e.g., Machine Learning) also be interesting in the scope of Physics of Risk.
+Some other topics (e.g., Data Science, Machine Learning) might also be interesting in the scope of Physics of Risk.
 * Texts should be written in English.
 We do not provide editing services, as our English might be worse than yours.
 * The length of texts is not strictly limited.
 Though it would preferable that longer texts (e.g., longer than 3 or 4 pages) would be split into a couple of self-containing parts.
 * Texts should be readable to common folk.
 This is not always possible for some topics and also for shorter texts, in such case please aim for third or fourth year students with a decent grasp of basic statistics, math, physics and programming.